ljubicamiljkovic56/ljubicamiljkovic56/README.md

 ### Hi there 👋

 My name is Ljubica Miljković.
-I'm Bachelor Computer Sowftare Engineer.
+I'm Bachelor Computer Software Engineer.
 Currently, I'm striving to become frontend developer, but I'm also interested in UX/UI design.